Connection from Assess

 TIP: What your sales team says they can sell can be very different from what they will commit to sell.

 Zoom out and reflect on an average sale.
 Deconstruct it.
 How long will each sale take on average?
 How much revenue will each sale bring in on average?
 How many deals can each salesperson manage?
-How much sales support will be needed?
+How many sales support staff are needed?

 Given that insight, how much revenue is achievable by your sales team?